 Thank you for your interest in the integrated pediatric residency training program of the Wright State University Boonshoft School of Medicine!
 Our program has the distinction of being the only fully integrated military/civilian pediatric training program in the nation.
 This allows our residents all the benefits of training in a children’s hospital while still working on all the skills that will make you a successful officer in the United States Air Force.

-Dayton Children’s Hospital is located about four miles from the base.
+Dayton Children’s main campus is located about four miles from the base.
 Having the opportunity to work there is truly a great selling point for our program.
 Dayton Children’s offers opportunities unmatched by other DoD-sponsored pediatric residency programs.
-This 155-bed, freestanding children’s hospital with a newly opened patient care tower in July 2017, is the only children’s hospital serving the greater Dayton area and the tertiary care center for 20 counties in Ohio and eastern Indiana.
+This 155-bed, freestanding children’s hospital is the only children’s hospital serving the greater Dayton area and the tertiary care center for 20 counties in Ohio and eastern Indiana.
 This, combined with the large number of subspecialists, gives our residents a great opportunity to see both large volume in standard pathology as well as many lesser seen diagnoses.
 These opportunities help our residents to become well rounded physicians.
-Below are statistics from the 2016-2017 fiscal year demonstrating the volume of available learning opportunities.